wojciech-graj/Collab16v2/README.md

 Each game requires a thumbnail that will be displayed in the main menu.
 Its index can be found under the Thumbnail Tile heading in the above table.

-To exit to the main menu, set the global variable `S` to a non-nil value (e.g. `S=1`) and ensure that any music that may have been playing has been stopped.
+To exit to the main menu, set the global variable `S` to nil value (e.g. `S=_`) and ensure that any music that may have been playing has been stopped.

 Do not add your name to the `authors` comment, as I will do that during the merging process.
 In case you wish to be credited differently here than in your `G[i].A` string, please mention that when submitting.

 #### 3. Submit

-Prior to submitting, ensure the size of your game (can be found in bottom-right corner of the code editor) does not exceed 6333.
+Prior to submitting, ensure the size of your game (can be found in bottom-right corner of the code editor) does not exceed 6633.
 Please also try to get close to this limit so all games have comparable scope.

 You have 2 options as to how you wish to submit your game:
 - Upload the cartige to the [tic-80 website](https://tic80.com) as a Work-in-progress cart.